The New Search Engine Playbook:

 AEO works best when content and engineering collaborate, not when it’s siloed.

-6. How long does it take to see results from AEO?
+6. How long does it take to see results from AI search optimization?

 Results vary depending on crawl frequency, competition, and your site’s authority, but improvements often show up within weeks to a few months.